 These resources are designed to support mentors in their role and to share good practice.

-Sample pupil progress document
+Sample pupil progress plan

 Pupil progress document– this example demonstrate how the teacher has considered those element of the topic that will be taught through a medium term plan and includes evidence of reflecting over standard 6 as well considering specifc support from the mentor